-2.4.8 RoW Details of the Sub-Project Road
+2.4.8 RoW Details of Sub-Project Road

-Project Manager (Transport, Kashmir division), JK, ERA vide letter no ERA/PMT/20/1/18 dated 07.09.2020 has provided an encumbrance free certificate which confirms that the existing alignment of the sub-project road is devoid of any temporary or permanent structure (annexure 3).
-The letter issued by the Project Manager, also refers the certificate (letter no. CE/RBK/HD/7165, dated 14.06.2019) issued by the Chief Engineer, PWD(R&B) department in which it has been mentioned that the existing RoW in the sub-project road is 6.55 meters (annexure 4).
+The sub-project road exists on government land and 5.5 meters of RoW is available.
+Project Manager (Transport, Kashmir division), JK, ERA vide letter no ERA/PMT/20/1126 dated 07.09.2020 provided a non-encumbrance certificate which confirms that the sub-project road does not have any temporary or permanent structure in the whole stretch and road will upgraded in the available RoW (annexure 3).
+The letter issued by the Project Manager, also refers the certificate (letter no. CE/RBK/HD/7165, dated 14.06.2019) issued by the Chief Engineer, PWD(R&B) department in which it has been mentioned that the existing RoW in the sub-project road is 5.55 meters (annexure 4).